If you're wondering why you always fall asleep after sex. It's called the refractory period and we've got all the details for you.

 Your partner may be ready to go again soon — it wouldn’t hurt to turn a little of that sexual energy towards them until your time comes!

 Once you’ve ejaculated, your waiting period kicks in before you can get an erection and get to it again.
-But that doesn’t mean you can’t prolong your sexual pleasure (and your partner’s!) the first time around.
+But that doesn’t mean you can’t prolong your sexual pleasure and your partner’s.

 Both of these methods mean you’ll be less likely to have to wait through your refractory period to ensure your partner is satisfied — and more likely to collapse in a sexy, exhausted heap together when you’re done.